This is Phase 2 for starting a successful blog. In this phase, you will learn about what needs to be considered when starting a new blog.

 There is no wrong in starting a blog on a free platform but if you are planning to run a business from it, free blogging platforms are not recommended.

 I also started my first blog site on Blogger.
-But, soon I shifted to a self-hosted platform as for the better blogging experience and to get the full control over my blog.
+But, soon later I migrated to a self-hosted WordPress blog to get better blogging experience and to get the full control over my blog.

-To start with a self-hosted blogging platform, all you need to do is to buy a hosting space and a registered domain name which will be hosted on your own space and owned by you only.
+To start with a self-hosted WordPress blog, you'll need to buy a hosting space and a domain name which will be hosted on your own space and owned by you only.

 You will be the only owner of your blog and you can make changes as per your requirements.
 You can select any custom design for your blog, you will be free to add any feature to your blog, there will be no limitation and your domain can't be suspended by anyone.

-If you like the idea of having a self-hosted WordPress blog we can start with further aspects to start a successful blog.
+If you like the idea of having a self-hosted WordPress blog which I strongly recommend we can start with further aspects to start a successful blog.

 #2- Choose A Perfect Domain Name For Your Blog: